pluwum/pms/src/docs/NOTES.md

 -   Before booking a parking slot, validate that booking slot is not INACTIVE
 -   Complete openAPI documentation - Examples of payload are not provided, security warnings are seen when an api audit is performed, the current implementation of api docs puts the project at risk of spec-drift.
 -   Enforce a minimum length requirement for user token
+-   Improve Database error handling.
+Currently database errors are propagated to the user.
+This does not provide a good user experience and is potentially a security threat.